jarviscanada/jarvis_data_eng_JoelAttalla/python_data_analytics/README.md

 in solving this problem and ultimately promoting economic growth.
 Ideally, they believe this would be done using newer, more innovative technologies and focusing on customer needs.
 The Jarvis consulting team then worked on a proof of concept (PoC) project to help LGS analyze their customer behaviour when shopping online.
+To do this, our team used a transaction dataset from 01/12/2009 to 09/12/2011, which was stored in a PostgresSQL database.
+The business needs will be fulfilled through utilizing both the PostgresSQL database and Jupyter Notebook, which both have been provisioned through unique docker containers.
+To generate business solutions, we implemented different programming techniques to process the data and generate analytical graphs, all run through the Jupyter Notebook.
 ## *Implementation*
 ****
 ### Project Architecture